imkailey/JRNL/meeting outline.md

   - dad called the police in philly didnt get a response
   - called the venue and a girl in a van working the event got the call
   - she got chevy chase to announce the kidney on stage so fallon could get it
-  - gave a time stamp too, around 11:30 i think
+  - gave a time stamp too, around 11:30 I think
   - seemed successful at the time
   - had names of everyone involved with the process
-- also, i went through and added all of the journalists and people involved in the sheet
+- also, I went through and added all of the journalists and people involved in the sheet
+  - except I didn't add the ones from the austin american-statesman
-- i also went through and added some of the events to the events section
+- I also went through and added some of the events to the events section